sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/docs/Fashion MNIST GCP [Phase 4] - (1-2) Model Deployment and Serving.md

 # Fashion MNIST [Phase 4]: (1/2) Model Deployment & Serving

 ## Overview
 This document details the implementation of the deployment and serving infrastructure for the Fashion MNIST classification project on Google Cloud Platform.
-This phase focuses on operationalizing the trained models through appropriate deployment strategies, creating stable prediction interfaces, and establishing the foundation for continuous delivery.
+This phase focuses on operationalizing the trained AutoML model through appropriate deployment strategies, creating stable prediction interfaces, and establishing the foundation for continuous delivery.
 The implementation showcases professional ML engineering practices in model deployment, prediction API development, and infrastructure management.

 ## Completed Tasks

 ### 1. Vertex AI Model Endpoint Deployment

 #### Implementation Details
-- Successfully deployed AutoML baseline model to a dedicated Vertex AI endpoint
+- Successfully deployed AutoML model to a dedicated Vertex AI endpoint
 - Endpoint name: `fashion-mnist-automl`
 - Endpoint ID: `3671617870330068992`
 - Region: us-central1 (Iowa)